OPERA-Cal-Val/OPERA_coverage/README.md

 # Known issues

   - Northern Russia coverage: since single look complex (SLC) is specified for ASF search in opera_coverage/search.py asf_search(), there is no coverage over northern Russia.
 Other result formats exist for that region.
+  - Random boxes get no data when querying a broad area of interest.
+The boxes without data differ every time.

 # Useful links